yuvalmGS/gigaspaces-wiki-jekyll/xap97net/lookup-service-configuration.markdown

 {% tip %}
-If you are looking for a way to use a unicast discovery, please refer to the [How to Configure Unicast Discovery] section for more details.
+If you are looking for a way to use a unicast discovery, please refer to the depanlinkHow to Configure Unicast Discoverytengahlink./how-to-configure-unicast-discovery.htmlbelakanglink section for more details.
 {% endtip %}